ID advocate Michael Egnor defends free will, misleads his audience

 Where, asks Egnor, does free will come from?
 God, of course.
 His lucubrations lead him to conclude that “The Universe is more like a mind than a thing.”
 Therefore, he says, there must then be free will involved in the foundation of the universe (“we cannot be free if everything around us is not free”).
 After making the Big Bang, he believes, God created us with the ability to freely choose between right and wrong.

 But wait!
 There’s more!
 He says that our possession of libertarian free will, which he claims to have proven in this lecture, also has implications for our immortality: for what happens to us after death!
-His “telling” argument is that since human souls, whatever they may be, are immaterial, and thus cannot “disintegrate like a body does.”
+His “telling” argument is that since human souls, whatever they may be, are immaterial, they cannot “disintegrate like a body does.”
+Our souls must live forever!
 He concludes, to rousing applause, that “Free will is God’s fingerprint in us.”

 Here we see that religion, tricked out in the trappings of science, has led Egnor to reject determinism and materialism because they don’t involve his Catholic God.
-But his arguments can be refuted either with logic or with empirical observations or experiments.
+But his arguments can be refuted with either logic or empirical observations and experiments.
 Thus does faith make a hash of rationality.

 1. “Endowed By Our Creator: Science, Faith, and the American Idea”